For Kids

 • Make friends in similar situations.

-• Be introduced to new and fun activities, such as powerchair football.
+• Be introduced to new and fun activities, such as powerchair sports.

 • Make life-long memories.